uliss/quneiform/readme.txt

 generator.
 It works but is not maintained.

-Compiling with MSVC or MinGW
+Compiling on Windows

 Run CMake.
 Point it to the directory you extracted the source to.
 Select a different directory for your build tree, You can not build inside your source tree.

-Select "Visual studio [the version you are using] project files".
+Select "Visual studio [the version you are using] project files", "MinGW makefiles", or "Cygwin makefiles" depending on your environment.
-For MinGW select "MinGW makefiles."
+If you are using MinGW or Cygwin, set CMAKE_BUILD_TYPE to what you want (probaly "debug" as above).
 Click "config", then "generate".

-In your selected build tree, there are now project files for Visual Studio, open them by double clicking or via file->open from VS.
+For Visual Studio, open the generated project files.
-Select "Build solution (F7)".
+Then select "Build solution (F7)".

-For MinGW go to your build tree and run "mingw32-make".
+For MinGW and Cygwin, cd into your build tree and run "mingw32-make" or "make".

 Further info on configuration and running